reece-b4/NC-News-public/README.md

 sortBy(created_at, topic, author, title, votes, defaults to created_at),  <br>
 order(ASC or DESC, defaults to DESC) and <br>
 topic(filters by topic)  <br>
-can be make on "GET /api/articles".
+can be made on "GET /api/articles".

 <br>
 Minimum version of node: v16.13.2 <br>